cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 - Click on ``HelloWorld`` in the Overview page of the CDAP Console to get to the Application detail page, click ``Greeting`` in the *Service* pane to get to the Service detail page, then click the *Start* button; or
-- From the Standalone CDAP SDK directory, use the Command-line Interface:
+- From the Standalone CDAP SDK directory, use the Command Line Interface:

   .. list-table::
     :widths: 20 80